 - a.
 A description of the services provided to each parent, the status of the progress or the lack thereof the parent has made in regard to permanency. - b.
-A description of the contact that the parents have had with each child in the family. - 4) Discussion of recommendation of termination of parental rights: The caseworker should present DHHS's recommendation for termination of parental rights and subsequent permanency plan and why.
-Other parties should briefly discuss their agreement or disagreement with the DHHS's plan. - 5) Addressing permanency plan questions: If there is consensus at the PHTPR regarding the termination of parental rights, then only the questions for that plan need to be addressed at the PHTPR.
-If there is not agreement, each plan that will be recommended by a party to the court should be addressed.
+A description of the contact that the parents have had with each child in the family. - 4) Discussion of recommendation of termination of parental rights: The party that filed the Petition should present its recommendation for termination of parental rights and recommended permanency and explain why.
+Other parties should briefly discuss their agreement or disagreement with the request for termination of parental rights and recommended permanency.

+5) Addressing permanency plan questions: If there is consensus at the PHTPR regarding the ultimate permanency objective, then only the questions for that plan need to be addressed at the PHTPR.
+If there is not agreement, each plan that is supported by a party should be addressed.